 On the second floor of the Rotorua Library Te Aka Mauri, a fascinating collection of historical items can be found in the Don Stafford Room.
 These items are for reference only and include research notes compiled by historian Don Stafford, historical maps, local newspapers, indexes, books, and publications.

 The Eruption of Mount Tarawera (also known as The History of Tarawera) is an incredibly unique book in the collection.
-It was assembled by Olive P. Pedlar c.1937 to acknowledge the 50th anniversary of the eruption and contains a typed collection of newspapers articles, personal accounts, and related photographs.
+It was assembled by Olive P. Pedlar c.1937 to acknowledge the 50th anniversary of the eruption and contains a typed collection of newspaper articles, personal accounts, and related photographs.

 The book describes the 1886 eruption of Mount Tarawera, a volcano near Rotorua in the North Island.
 It was one of the deadliest eruptions in New Zealand’s history, killing more than 120 people and burying many homes and settlements.
 Notably, it was also thought to have destroyed Ōtūkapuarangi and Te Tarata (The Pink and White Terraces), the largest silica sinter deposits on earth that were considered the 8th Wonder of the World.